Willow River, British Columbia: Retail Commerce

-Laurence W. Keeler (1906–91) resided 1940–91.
-His children were George, Gerald, Stanley, and Hazel (1931–46), who died in an auto accident.
-Laurence married Gladys (1930–2014) in 1957.
-The next five years they operated a new B.A. gas station in front of their residence on Railway Ave in Block 26, just west of the Upper Fraser Rd. intersection.
-Their children were Rose Marie (1957–2019) and Bruce.
-Gladys, formed the calorie counters club, serving as president.

-William (Willie) Carmen (1914–72) & Annie (1917–2011) Brown, and sons D. Carman and Kenny resided until 1949, and from 1955.
-Willie co-owned Brown's Texaco Garage, 600 metres south of the highway bridge, and Annie opened Annie's Café next door to the garage in 1963.
-Lorraine Klitch (1933–2004) acquired the café in 1965, adding pool tables, and operated as Lorri's Inn up to 1973.
-Trading as Willow River Service, Yogi Sharma owned and operated the independent gas station from the early 1990s until it closed in 2008.
-In 1992, his son, Aman, had rescued him in a boating accident and was awarded the highest lifesaving honor in BC.

 Education

 Mr. Allen conducted the first school in a tent.
 William Walter Charles O'Neil was the inaugural teacher at the first official school, a one-roomed log building opened in 1915 on the south corner of Lee and Coonsey.
 Fundraising for furnishings occurred later.
 In 1921, the building was upgraded, but suffered some damage in a 1945 fire.
 During the 1930s, student numbers were about 45–50.
 The second school, which replaced it, was a two-roomed building with basement, on the east corner of Gwen and Willow, where the Newsome store was formerly located.
 Opening in 1948, a further classroom was added six years later.
 In 1957, fire damage closed the school for six weeks.
 In 1962, a stucco exterior was added, the roof repaired and an oil-burning furnace installed.